sustainablegrowth/ud4h-hiaa-api/README.md

 None | n/a

 ### Response Output
-JSON is returned with the following key-value pairs for each field in the EPAP health module variant:
+EPAP schema is returned in JSON format, with the following key-value pairs for each field in the EPAP health module variant:

 Key | Description
 --- | -----------